jacoblindev/ai-pair-dev/rules/process-task-list.md

 ## Task Implementation / Completion Protocol

-Before marking a sub-task complete, pass all gates:
+Before marking a sub-task complete, pass these core gates:

-1) Structure gate
+1) Test/Behavior gate

-    - No file exceeds `max_file_lines`.
-    - No function exceeds `max_func_lines` or `max_cyclomatic`.
+    - Tests cover the new or changed public behavior.
+    - Obsolete tests are updated/removed in the same PR.
+    - Local runtime remains reasonable (agree within the team).

+2) Boundaries gate

     - Imports respect `ARCH.md` boundaries and declared public APIs.

-2) Test policy gate

-    - Remove or update tests that conflict with current PRD (do this in the same PR).
-    - Avoid testing internals; focus on public behavior and contracts.
-    - Keep local runtime within the configured time budget.
+    - Any intentional deviation is documented (ADR/update `ARCH.md`).

 3) Dependency gate

-    - Any new runtime dependency requires an ADR and approval.
+    - Any new runtime dependency has an ADR (alternatives, license, security posture) and approval.

-    - Run license/security checks appropriate to the stack/tooling in use.
-    - Respect allowlist/blocklist baselines.
+Optional extras (adopt if useful):

+    - Heuristics for file/function size and cyclomatic complexity.
-4) Architecture lint
+    - Architecture lint (ArchUnit/eslint-boundaries) and simple dep/license checks.

-    - Where applicable, run ArchUnit (Java) or eslint-boundaries (JS/TS) to check import boundaries.

-If any gate fails, fix or split the work before proceeding.
+If any required gate fails, fix or split the work before proceeding.

 ---